 Making impactful changes with gained trust

-Once trust is achieved, the real change can begin.
+Once trust is achieved, real change can begin.
 Generally, patients who trust their caregivers will be more receptive to treatment and open to dialogue.
-It can be easier to identify why they feel the way they do about care—and easier to discern whether something like social determinants of health (SDOH) are at play.
+It can be easier to identify why they feel the way they do about care—and easier to discern whether social determinants of health (SDOH) are at play.